 Leeds Trinity is a small cosy university where once you join, you meet your extended family.
 I was very welcomed and met some amazing friends.

-Sadiya is a 2015 graduate in Psychology.
+Sadiya is a 2015 Psychology graduate.
 While studying, Sadiya worked as a student ambassador at the university, which allowed her to gain the connections and support needed to start her own business during her second year at university.
-Sadiya currently works for Leeds City Council and is involved in a number of projects aimed at supporting young people within the UK.
+Sadiya went on to work for Leeds City Council and has been involved in a number of projects aimed at supporting young people within the UK.